 Hop In The Car And Visit 6 Of West Virginia's Covered Bridges In One Day

 Road trip!
 Two of the sweetest words in the English language, right?
 Well, when you just don’t have time for a proper road trip of a few days or more, you can’t go wrong with a leisurely day trip.
 You’ll get to pack in plenty of fun, enjoy a relaxing day away, and still get to sleep in your own bed at night.
-This leisurely one-day trip will take you to six beautiful and totally charming covered bridges in West Virginia.
+This leisurely one-day trip will take you to six beautiful and totally charming West Virginia covered bridges.

-Click here for the Google map for this day trip, which you can easily customize.
+Check out the Google Map for this day trip to covered bridges in West Virginia, which you can easily customize.

 Which of the above covered bridges in West Virginia have you visited?
 Share your experience in the comments!

 And how do you feel about pairing wine with waterfalls?
 Embark on this day trip to the best wine and waterfalls in the state.
 For even more unexpected adventures, we recommend taking a look at Airbnb Experiences, where locals put one-of-a-kind opportunities up for offer.

 Covered bridges in West Virginia

 What are the oldest covered bridges in West Virginia?